byteinsight/photoshop_targa_scripts/README.md

 - Move the main code into a function
 - Added commenting.
 - Stopped the script from continuing when Overwrite No was chosen.

+#### v3.0 - 24th May 2025, Byte Insight
+- Added save copy to design folder in addition to iRacing/Paints Folder.
+- The above function can be eliminated by setting saveLocal to false
+- Moved iRacing Folder location to the top of the scripts so its easier to see